EleutherAI: The Pile

-Chinese-Transformer-XL, and Yandex's YaLM 100B.
+The Pile is an 886 GB dataset designed for training large language models.
+It was originally developed to train EleutherAI's GPT-Neo models but has become widely used to train other models, including Microsoft's Megatron-Turing Natural Language Generation.
 Compared to other datasets, the Pile's main distinguishing features are that it is a curated selection of data chosen by researchers at EleutherAI to contain information they thought language models should learn and that it is the only such dataset that is thoroughly documented by the researchers who developed it.
+The initial Pile dataset has come under scrutiny for containing copyrighted material including books and subtitles from documentaries, movies, television and online videos including from YouTube.

+Common Pile

+Common Pile v0.1, released in partnership with a large number of collaborators in June 2025, contains only works where the licenses permit their use for training AI models.

 GPT models

-EleutherAI's most prominent research relates to its work to train open-source large language models inspired by OpenAI's GPT-3.
-EleutherAI's "GPT-Neo" model series has released 125 million, 1.3 billion, 2.7 billion, 6 billion, and 20 billion parameter models.
+EleutherAI trained open-source large language models inspired by OpenAI's GPT-3.
+The numbers of parameters in EleutherAI's GPT-Neo model series are 125 million, 1.3 billion, 2.7 billion, 6 billion, and 20 billion.